Solar-Exlipse/WHSTechNotes/journal.md

 # May 6, 2026
 I am training AI with what I use in my life.
 I use ChatGPT for some of the bigger ideas or stories I find interesting and I put it into AI than make my own spin on the idea.
 I am also training YouTube's algorithm's AI as it helped recommend videos I may like.

+# May 11, 2026
+The biggest area I grew in is leadership and being able to take charge if a situation demands it because I am in ROTC.